 In 1962 a more subtle NBC logo animation was created by Elektra Film Labs of New York City.
 This animation began abstractly, with overlapping color circles revealing a more modern stylized peacock.
 Internally this logo which was called "The Feather" also got the nickname "The Laramie Peacock."
 One theory behind this is that it may have first been shown on the final fourth season of the Western series "Laramie" (1959 - 1963), although this has not been verified.
 New York jingle composer Jack Easton was contracted to score the lighter new Peacock animation, which he did using a small ensemble of woodwinds, harp, and a suspended cymbal.
 See more about the music below. --some TV Color history facts above [courtesy Wesley Orr.]

 [above is the title as filed for copyright; ASCAP title variations: aka: "N B C Peacock Theme"; aka: "NBC Logo (Theme)"; and aka: "Peacock Logo"] [Jack Easton (1918 - 1984) was a New York actor and musician, who wrote advertising jingles, and is credited in imdb.com as scoring the animated film "Baby Boogie" (1955.)
 He did some arranging for Off- Broadway productions as well.
 He was an actor also, and for some reason so well known to TV audiences that he appeared as the featured guest on a 1951 episode of "This Is Your Life."
 His lighter, more subtle Peacock logo music was arranged using more "soft jazz" style harmonically, and the instrumentation and concept reminiscent of Ravel's chamber music works.
 An examination of the manuscript of this logo music at the Library of Congress in Washington shows the piece was written in Db, in 4/4 meter.
 But it has a bar of 6/4 meter in the middle -- presumably to catch some subtlety of the animation.
 It is scored for a small ensemble featuring woodwinds.
+Although it was used as early as 1962, the music copyright was apparently not filed for another 4 years, in 1966.
 The melody was played by a solo flute, and there were 2 Bb clarinets, a bass clarinet, concert harp, percussion (a suspended cymbal) and a single Db Major 7th arpeggiated chord on the very end played in the high register by a celeste.]
 Composer: Jack Easton (ASCAP) 1978 Publisher: Anne Rachel Music Corp.
 (ASCAP) 1999 Publisher: EMI April Music Inc. (ASCAP) c/o EMI Music Publishing of New York, NY Copyright Date: March 1, 1966; Eu 927 158.
 Renewal Date: Jan.
 24, 1994; RE-659-145.
 Recordings:

-A number of other composers supplied "Living Color" Logo music, behind the peacock used to open specific programs...
+A number of other composers supplied "Living Color" Logo music, to open specific programs...
 Although these were not widely used, a few of them are:

 [For use on "The Bell Telephone Hour"] Composer: Buster Davis (ASCAP) 1978 Publisher: 2014 Publisher: Untold Story Music c/o Sony/ATV Tunes LLC, Nashville, TN Copyright Date: Feb 2, 1966; Eu 922 926.
 Recordings: